Varanus salvadorii: Diet

-The teeth of crocodile monitors do not resemble those of other monitor species, which typically are blunt, peglike, and face slightly rearward.
+The teeth of crocodile monitors do not resemble those of many other monitor species, which typically are blunt, peglike, and face slightly rearward.
 Their upper teeth are long, fang-like, set vertically in the jawbone, adapted to hooking into fast-moving prey such as birds, bats, and rodents.
 Their lower teeth are housed in a fleshy sheath.
 In the wild, crocodile monitors are the top predator in New Guinea, feeding on birds (such as Cacatua sp.), eggs, small mammals (such as rats and bandicoots), frogs, reptiles, and carrion.
 Natives have reported that it can take down pigs, deer, and hunting dogs, and hauls its prey into the canopy to consume it.
 Captive specimens have been known to eat fish, frogs, rodents, chickens, and dog food.

 This species has been observed hunting prey in a unique fashion for monitor lizards.
 Rather than following its prey to ambush it from behind, the crocodile monitor may stalk its prey and anticipate where it will run, meeting it headlong.